 With a robust algorithm and user-friendly interface, this is the federal trademark search database provided by the United States Patent and Trademark Office that offers plenty of information for business owners.
 With this article, our main aim is to highlight how we should do a trademark search in this database and what are the opportunities available to searchers in it.

-States: Considering states while doing a trademark search in the Trademark Electronic Search System is important because we need to look at whether the trademark owner has a trademark in a single state or in whole of the country.
-Considering respective states while doing trademark search can make your search more accurate, correct and worthy.
+Considering states while doing a trademark search in the Trademark Electronic Search System is important.
+We need to look at whether the trademark owner has a trademark in a single state or in whole of the country.
+Thus, considering the respective states while doing trademark search can make your search more accurate, correct and worthy.

-Goods or Services: Goods and services are two different categories and are further classified into various classes and sub-classes.
-While doing trademark search we need to explicitly determine whether the intended objects falls under products or services.
-It helps make our trademark search accurate and targeted.
+Goods and services are two different categories and are further classified into various classes and sub-classes.
+While doing trademark search we must determine whether the intended objects fall under ‘products’ or ‘services’.
+This helps in making our trademark search accurate and targeted.

 Search options available in TESS